 - herbal plants in the philippines

-- philippine herbal plants and their uses
+- philippines herbal plants and their uses

-- herbal medicine in the philippines
+- antifungal plants in the philippines